Auckland DHB Anaesthesia

 All elective surgical patients will fill in a health questionnaire.
 This is then assessed by the anaesthetic clinic nurse who will allocate you, according to the anaesthetic assessment guidelines, to:

-- a 15-minute preoperative anaesthetic assessment or
+- a 15-minute preoperative anaesthetic assessment in person or via phone, or

 - a full anaesthetic assessment which takes up to an hour - this can also be arranged by sending a referral letter to the relevant anaesthetic department.